AlchemiTechnologies/Supercharger/README.md

 This repository contains some of the most common drivers and supporting files for downloading.

+This repository is for public use.
+Private branches for customers and OEM orders are not made public.

 ### Drivers

 [CH340G](https://github.com/AlchemiTechnologies/Supercharger/raw/master/CH341SER.zip) - Driver for communicating with the Supercharger via USB.